ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/could-the-white-album-be-made-today-tickets.markdown

 has_entry_page: true
 title: "Win one of 25 pairs of tickets to ‘Could the White Album be made today?’ event!"
 competition-description: "<p>Celebrating the 50th Anniversary of the White Album,\
-  \ on November 7th, Matt Everitt, the famous radio presenter, producer and writer,\
+  \ on November 7th at YouTube Space, Kings Cross, London, Matt Everitt, the famous\
-  \ leads a panel of journalists, broadcasters & artists to discuss how the White\
+  \ radio presenter, producer and writer, will lead a panel of journalists, broadcasters\
-  \ Album influenced a generation of musicians.
-We have managed to get our hands on\
+  \ & artists to discuss how the White Album influenced a generation of musicians.\
-  \ 25 pairs of tickets to give away!</p>\r\n<p>Would you like to attend the event\
+  \ We have managed to get our hands on 25 pairs of tickets to give away!</p>\r\n\
-  \ with us?
+  <p>Would you like to attend the event with us?
 Enter below for a chance to win.</p>"
 hero-header: "Win one of 25 pairs of tickets to ‘Could the White Album be made today?’\
   \ event!"
 terms-confirmation: "N/A"